Computing Optimal Kernels in Two Dimensions

-We provide a near-linear-time algorithm for computing an optimal kernel in two dimensions, where previously only super-quadratic bicriteria approximation algorithms were known (the only exception is the algorithm of Klimenko and Raichel \cite{kr-fechs-21} that works for the special case that the points are in convex position for Hausdorff distance).
+\DCGVer{\subparagraph{Summary}} \RegVer{\paragraph{Summary.}} We provide a near-linear-time algorithm for computing an instance-optimal kernel in two dimensions, which as far as we know is the first such algorithm.
+Previously only super-quadratic bicriteria approximation algorithms were known for computing an instance-optimal $\eps$-kernel (the only exception is the algorithm of Klimenko and Raichel \cite{kr-fechs-21} that works for the special case that the points are in convex position for Hausdorff distance).
 On the way, we visit several interesting new problems, as detailed above, and present efficient algorithms for them and reductions between them.